KartikPawar24/Machine-Learning-/README.md

 # Machine-Learning-
-It contains the Machine Learning Projects
+It contains the Machine Learning Projects.
-You can download the files from here
+You can download the files from here.